aronwc/mlsm/papers/bogdanova12on/rwang33.md

 predict whether it is a case of cyberpedophilia or not.

 #Hypothesis
+The list of features they suggest could be used to help the detection of sexual predation.

 #Data
 * For our study, we have extracted chat logs from the perverted-justice website.